chx93965/Restaurant-Management-System/README.md

 ## File Storage Requirements

 The system will support file storage for:
-- Uploading images of menu items.
+- Dish image uploads, menu PDF uploads, receipt uploads, and cash flow statement generation and downloads.
 - Uploading and downloading PDF versions of menus and balance sheets.

 This project aims to enhance restaurant management by providing a comprehensive digital solution, reducing human errors, and streamlining operations.